Diversity definitely adds value

 Yes, I love my job.
 It’s intellectually challenging, and I get to work with bright young people.
 I enjoy mentoring them, not just in physics, but in broader ways—discussing philosophy, art, and how to approach problems.
 I find it incredibly rewarding to be surrounded by young minds, full of ideas and creativity.

-Is it challenging to always work with young people, especially as they bring new ideas and perspectives?
+Do you find it challenging to work with young people, given that they bring new ideas and perspectives?

 I see it as a privilege.
 It keeps me on my toes.
 Yes, it can be demanding, but it’s also incredibly refreshing.
-I get to help shape how they think about science and the world, and in return, I learn from them.
-It’s a constant exchange, which is one of the best parts of my job.
+I get to help shape how they think about science and the world, and in turn, I learn from them.
+This constant exchange is one of the best parts of my job.

 How important is diversity in your scientific work?

-Finally, do you think the world would benefit from more women in leadership roles?
+Finally, do you think the world would benefit from having more women in leadership roles?

 Absolutely.
-I often joke that if women ran the world for the next 200 years, things would improve dramatically.
-Of course, not all women are perfect, but the way we approach problems is different—more about dialogue, less about conflict.
-You saw it during the pandemic, with how women leaders managed the crisis.
-I think it’s time for change.
+I often joke that if women had been in charge for the last 200 years, things would be much better now.
+Of course, not all women are perfect, but our approach to problem-solving is different — more dialogue, less conflict.
+You could see this during the pandemic, in the way that female leaders managed the crisis.
+I think it’s time for a change.